How to trade commodities in Canada

 Bottom line

-Commodities may help diversify your investments, but are prone to volatility.
+Commodities may help diversify your investments, but they are prone to volatility.
 Conduct some research before investing to make sure the commodity you purchase aligns with your portfolio and investment strategy.

 Explore your brokerage account options with multiple trading platforms to find the account that best meets your needs.